 1) Know the basic math concepts

-Do you know what a Palindrome is ?
-Have you used Prime Numbers since uni ?
+Do you know what a Palindrome is?
+Have you used Prime Numbers since university?
 You will definitely feel more confident if you skim through these concepts before your coding interview.

 I am repeating myself as I have written a full post about this topic here.